SarderLab/Histo-cloud/histomicstk/deeplab/README.md

-# DeepLab: Deep Labelling for Semantic Image Segmentation
+# DeepLab-WSI: Deep Labelling for WSI Semantic Image Segmentation

-DeepLab is a state-of-art deep learning model for semantic image segmentation, where the goal is to assign semantic labels (e.g., person, dog, cat and so on) to every pixel in the input image.
-Current implementation includes the following
+DeepLab is a state-of-art deep learning model for semantic image segmentation, This code has been modified to work natively and efficiently on Whole Slide Images (WSIs) Current implementation includes the following features:
-features:

 1. DeepLabv1 [1]: We use *atrous convolution* to explicitly control the resolution at which feature responses are computed within Deep Convolutional